Dunkl symplectic algebra in generalized Calogero models: Generalized Calogero model

-The standard spectrum generating commutation rules hold for the Calogero Hamiltonian with particle exchanges:
+The standard spectrum-generating commutation rules apply to the Calogero Hamiltonian with particle exchanges:

-The total Dunkl momentum yet does not contain a particle exchange and, hence, reduces to the usual momentum.
-So, the center-of-mass creation-annihilation operators obey the standard one-particle Weyl algebra commutation relation,
+The total Dunkl momentum, however, does not involve particle exchanges and therefore reduces to the usual momentum.
+Consequently, the center-of-mass creation-annihilation operators obey the standard one-particle Weyl algebra commutation relation: